Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/trivia.md

 ### <a href="https://github.com/lacolaco/ng-dynamic" target="_blank">Ng-Dynamic</a>

-This library was one of the inspirations for Ngx-Dynamic-Hooks and is unfortunately not maintained anymore.
+Ng-Dynamic was one of the inspirations for this library and is unfortunately not maintained anymore.
 It consited of two parts, but I'll just focus on its `<dynamic-html>`-component, which worked like a simpler version of this library.
 In short, it looked for a component selector in a content string and simply replaced it with the corresponding component, also using `ComponentFactory.create()`.
 As that is pretty much all it focused on, it:

 * required selector elements to load components (hooks can be anything)
 * provided no direct line of communication to the parent component like the context object